yorikim/book-challenge/README.md

 communicates with a Ruby/Rails back-end backed by postgres to manage a book collection.

-Create a private github repo and add cclifford3 & sufyanadam as collaborators.
+Create a private github repo and add sufyanadam as a collaborator.
 Please keep all commit history and don't squash any commits.
 If there is a commit you would typically squash out, just mention it in the commit message:
 'I would generally squash a commit like this'